AngloGold bids $2.5bn in cash and shares for Centamin - Miningmx

 Centamin operates the Egyptian gold miner Sukari which produced 224,738 oz in the first half of this calendar year.
 It also recently completed a definitive feasibility study on Doropo, a project in the Ivory Coast it expected to cost $373m.

-If concluded, the acquisition of Centamin will boost AngloGold’s production to over three million ounces.
-Sukari also competes on an all-in sustaining cost (AISC) basis averaging $1,196/oz for the 12 months ended December compared to AngloGold’s $1,500 to $1,600/oz guidance for the current financial year.
+If concluded, the acquisition of Centamin will boost AngloGold’s production to nearly 3.1 million ounces annually making it the world’s fourth largest gold producer.
+Sukari also helps lower AngloGold’s all-in sustaining cost (AISC), averaging $1,196/oz for the 12 months ended December compared to AngloGold’s $1,500 to $1,600/oz guidance for the current financial year.

 The initial reaction was negative for AngloGold with its shares falling just over 7% on the Johannesburg Stock Exchange.
 Centamin gained 24% to 148.3p/share, way above AngloGold’s offer in the first hour of trade on the London Stock Exchange.